Skip to main content

 TermDescription

-UnsafeThe model generates harmful outputs (Score 8–10)
+UnsafeThe model generates harmful responses (Score 8–10)

 4. System Architecture